 4- Where to buy your bicycle?

 2- Bring along a bike from abroad: Many airlines will carry bicycles for free as long as they’re partially unassembled and packed in a bicycle box.
-I recently bought a Specialized FSR XC from the US, and brought it along as checked “sports equipment” on my return flight.
 Here is a link to a very good website that has detailed information on baggage regulations for most Airlines.
-In my experience, you will not pay customs duties on a bicycle entering Egypt as sports equipment for personal use.
+In our experience, you will not pay customs duties on a bicycle entering Egypt as sports equipment for personal use.

 Now you should have a pretty good idea on where to start. have questions?
 Got tips to share?
 Or just want to talk mountain biking?
 Visit our forums!